 In 1890 there started forest cutting.
 Russian Rusanov Forestry Company opened an office in Rajala.
 The wood was floated by Olanga River.

 At the edge of centuries Paanajärvi became popular tourists attraction.
 Almost 1000 guests visited the lake region every year.
 Akseli Gallen (in a future a great Finnish artist Akseli Gallen-Kallela) and a well-known photographer Into Konrad Inha were among them.
-The paintings "The little shepherd from Paanajärvi", "The black woodpecker", "Mäntykoski Rapids" and some sketches were created by Gallen in the summer 1892 during his stay their.
+The paintings "The little shepherd from Paanajärvi", "The black woodpecker", "Mäntykoski Rapids", some drawings and sketches were created by Gallen in the summer 1892 during his stay their.
 The photos by Inha saved to us the views of Paanajärvi at the end of XIX century.
 In July 1914 Paanajärvi was visited by the writer Ilmari Kianto.

 In 1905 there was build a school – the second school in Kuusamo county.
 In 1906 there stasted a road construction from the south Vuotunki to Paanajärvi.